sean-parent/sean-parent.github.io/_posts/2021-03-31-relaxing-requirements-of-moved-from-objects.md

 ### Option 2

-Option 2 requires that a moved-from object can be used as an rhs argument to move-assignment always, but the result of self-move-assignment is unspecified.
+Option 2 requires that a moved-from object can be used as an rhs argument to move-assignment always and the result of self-move-assignment is unspecified.
-{: .comment }

 <blockquote><p style='text-align:center;' markdown="span">
     Table 28: _Cpp17MoveConstructible_ requirements